Aliases for ARHGEF2 Gene

 GeneCards Summary for ARHGEF2 Gene

 ARHGEF2 (Rho/Rac Guanine Nucleotide Exchange Factor (GEF) 2) is a Protein Coding gene.
-Among its related pathways are Signaling by FGFR and RhoGDI Pathway.
-GO annotations related to this gene include phospholipid binding and microtubule binding.
+Diseases associated with ARHGEF2 include unilateral focal polymicrogyria and scott syndrome.
+Among its related pathways are Signaling by GPCR and RhoGDI Pathway.
+GO annotations related to this gene include transcription factor binding and Rho guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is ARHGEF11.

 UniProtKB/Swiss-Prot for ARHGEF2 Gene